MillenniumCodeDev/Docs/docs/index.md

 # Welcome to GesEnterprise

-The following documentation contains development information for the API.
+The following documentation contains development information for the GesEnterprise software.

 ## API

-API development is located [here](/development)
+Development information is located [here](/development)
-Coding Standards are available [here](/development/codingstandards)
+Coding Standards are available [here](/development/coding-standards)